na-na-hi/renget/archive/vffr2.md

 &nbsp;&nbsp;&nbsp;&nbsp;to take advantage of elemental damage taken debuffs from your valks.
 Out the &nbsp;&nbsp;&nbsp;&nbsp;gate and good to go at 2 star, Fuxi is finally replaced (all the new suits with 2-3 &nbsp;&nbsp;&nbsp;&nbsp;QTE conditions make the forced fire QTE less desirable than before.)

 &nbsp;
+*Project Bunny*
+&nbsp;&nbsp;&nbsp;&nbsp;I guess we're truly into wave 4 of ELF creep.
+PB is an incremental upgrade from the &nbsp;&nbsp;&nbsp;&nbsp;Dudu ELF, basically the same but with a faster (and thus more frequent) ult application &nbsp;&nbsp;&nbsp;&nbsp;and better numbers.
+If you already have the dabber, you can skip, otherwise, PB's the &nbsp;&nbsp;&nbsp;&nbsp;new physical main ELF.

+&nbsp;
 ####Gear